Dan Yeager: Career

 In 1980, the Yeager family moved to Las Vegas.
 There, Yeager joined The Community Drama Workshop and was cast as an extra in one of the growing number of productions filming in that city.
 While working on the movie, he met the horror genre actor, Robert Quarry, known for Count Yorga, Vampire, and they became friends.

 In 1985, Yeager moved to Los Angeles.
 He managed a cabinet shop in North Hollywood for several years.
 The economy failed and Yeager was faced with dismissing five employees.
 He realized his own departure would be less painful, so he resigned in an attempt to let the business keep a few of those family men.

-BADanger Pictures

 Yeager took the opportunity to at last enter the movie industry.
 While helping a friend develop a reality television show pilot, Yeager met Carl Mazzacone, producer of Texas Chainsaw 3D which led to the role of Leatherface in the sequel to The Texas Chain Saw Massacre (1974).
 In 2015, Yeager and one Ron Scott created BADanger Pictures, a film production company.